-While giving suffrage to the colored people, the Convention has not been so inconsistent with itself, and with the great principles of Republican government, as to deny it to any por-tion of the whites.
-It is an undeniable monument to the wisdom, and lequity, and magnanimity, of the Union people of North Carolina, that in three years after the close of a bloody and devastating civil war, in which wrongs and outrages were endured that can never be forgotten, they have framed a Constitution, in which not a trace of animosity or vindictiveness can be found; in which the wrong of the past are ignored for the sake of the peace of the future, and all who are now true to their country, are invited to participate in its government, Such wise forbearance is certain of its reward. in the approval of reflecting men now, and of all posterity This may be the proper place to speak of a charge, which has been freely made against this Constitution, by those who have never seen it, and have determined to defeat it, be it what it may.
+White giving suffrage to the colored people, the Convention has not been so inconsistent with itself, and with the great principles of Republican government, as to deny it to any por-tion of the whites.
+It is an undeniable monument to the wisdom, and lequity, and magnanimity, of the Union people of North Carolina, that in three years after the close of a bloody and devastating civil war, in which wrongs and outrages were endured that can never be forgotten, they have framed a Constitution, in which not a trace of animosity or vindictiveness can be found; in which the wrong of the past are ig-nored for the sake of the peace of the future, and all who are now true to their country, are invi-ted to participate in its government.
+Such wise forbearance is certain of its reward in the approval of reflecting men now, and of all posterity

+This may be the proper place to speak of a charge, which has been freely made against this Constitution, by those who have never seen it, and have determined to defeat it, be it what it may.
 The charge is, that it favors the social equality of the races.
 It is untrue, nothing can be found in the constitution looking in that direction.
 With the social intercourse of life, government has nothing to do; it must be left to the taste and choice of each individual.

-Some person has been so bold or so ignorant as to allege, that white and colored peo-ple are required to be carolled in the same miltia company, and white and colored children to attend the same schools, and that intermarriages between the races are encouraged.
+Some person has been so bold or so ignorant as to allege, that white and colored peo-ple are required to be enrolled in the same miltia company, and white and colored children to attend the same schools, and that intermarriages between the races are encouraged.
 All these assertions are false, as any reader of the constitution will see.
 All these matters are left now, as they were by the proposed Constitution of 1865, to be regulated by the representatives of the people in the General Assembly.
-Any one who denies the propriety of thus leaving them both impeaches the wisdom of our ancestors and distrusts the people of the fuof the country.
-JUDICIAL DEPARTMENT.
-Experience will soon demonstrate that the charges made in this branch of the government taken altogether, are of great value.
-Some may doubt the propriety of electing judges by the people.
-If the people select wisely, no harm but by indictment, presentment, or impeach-can possibly result.
-The abolishment of the ment.
-County Courts, rendered necessary a small increase in the number of judges of the Superior Courts; and it may be charged that thereby the good and lawful men in open court.
-The Legisnew system will be more expensive than the old.
+Any one who denies the propriety of thus leaving them both impeaches the wisdom of our ancestors and distrusts the people of the future.

-The attempt to excite a false prejudice on these subjects, is made for partizan purposes it can only tend to excite ill-will between races that are destined to live on the same soil, and ought to live together in peace, and it should be frowned down by every lover of the peace and prosperity
+The attempt to excite a false prejudice on these subjects. is made for partizan purposes it can only tend to excite ill-will between races that are destined to live on the same soil, and ought to live together in peace, and it should be frowned down by every lover of the peace and prosperity of the country.